Juliet Gilkes Romero

 Juliet Gilkes Romero is a writer for stage and screen.

 Life

-Juliet Gilkes Romero is a British writer for stage and screen.
-She is Writer in Residence at the National Theatre 2022/2023 attached to the New Works Department.
-Juliet is the recipient of the 2020 Alfred Fagon Award for Best New Play with The Whip, the Roland Rees Bursary 2019 (named in honour of the co-founder of the Alfred Fagon Award), the Writers Guild of Great Britain Best play Award 2009 with At The Gates of Gaza and the BBC World Service Alexander Onassis Research Bursary.
+Juliet Gilkes Romero is a British writer for stage and screen currently serving as Writer in Residence at the National Theatre (2022/2023) within the New Works Department.
+Her notable awards include the 2020 Alfred Fagon Award for Best New Play with The Whip, the Roland Rees Bursary 2019 (named in honour of the co-founder of the Alfred Fagon Award), the Writers Guild of Great Britain Best play Award 2009 with At The Gates of Gaza and the BBC World Service Alexander Onassis Research Bursary.